raffylopez/design-patterns-in-swift/readme.md

 # Git Academy
-A place to learn the zen of git.
+A place to find the zen of git.

+And have fun in the process.